 Never use the frame near this location to ground any electrical component such as a winch.
 When in use, the electrical component may induce an undesired power steering signal resulting in an unintended steering input.
-In certain circumstances, some unintended steering input could lead to a loss of vehicle control increasing the risk of serious INJURY or DEATH.
+In certain circumstances, some unintended steering input could lead to a loss of vehicle control increasing the risk of a crash.